one-data-cookie/one-data-cookie.github.io/_notes/data-coding/Learn CLI.md

 iconv -f [encoding] -t [encoding] -o [outputfile] [inputfile]
 ```

--  `find`, `xargs`: "Parametrise" standard input line by line and "apply" a command on each line, esp. useful with preceding pipe, e.g. for removing empty files:
+-  `find` (or [`fd`](https://github.com/sharkdp/fd) as modern alternative), `xargs`: "Parametrise" standard input line by line and "apply" a command on each line, esp. useful with preceding pipe, e.g. for removing empty files; more info [here](http://offbytwo.com/2011/06/26/things-you-didnt-know-about-xargs.html):

 ```shell
 find . -type f -empty | xargs rm # or xargs -I{} rm {}
 ```

-More info on this is [here](http://offbytwo.com/2011/06/26/things-you-didnt-know-about-xargs.html), for instance.

 - `curl`: Outputs the file it reads from the network to `stdout`.